mikepenz/AboutLibraries/README.md

 # Motivation

-Most modern apps feature an "Used Library"-section and for this some information of those libs is required.
-As it gets annoying to copy those strings always to your app I've developed this small helper library to provide the required information.
+Most modern apps feature a "Used Library"-section, which requires information about those respective libs.
+As it gets annoying to always copy those strings to your app, I've developed this small helper library to provide the required information.

 # Migration
 - [MIGRATION GUIDE](https://github.com/mikepenz/AboutLibraries/blob/develop/MIGRATION.md)